-As part of a system for detecting these missed areas, we introduce a new deep learning method for semantic segmentation of colonoscopy video frames to detect haustral folds.
+As part of a system for detecting these missed areas and ameliorating these misses, it is useful to provide a means for the computer to comprehend the colon geometry viewed by a video frame.
+To that end, we introduce a new deep learning method for semantic segmentation of colonoscopy video frames to detect haustral folds.
 Our method is based on the DeepLabV3+ neural network architecture and takes as input frame colors and per-frame depth maps produced by a reconstruction method.
 Our method is trained using scribble supervision, a type of weakly-supervised learning.